-A few weekends ago, I was sucked into a time warp momentarily.
+A few weekends ago, I was sucked into a momentary time warp.
 As I was clearing out some space in my garage, I came across a roadmap.
-An actual, physical, carefully-folded map of the United States.
-Now, I can’t recall when I precisely bought it (couldn’t have been that long ago, could it?).
-I probably last laid eyes on it around the time I was searching for an old Van Halen cassette tape in the glove compartment of a car that actually had the requisite technology to play it.
-Given that I had spent most of my adult life using this as my primary means of navigation on long trips, it was actually a bit jarring to realize how quickly this technology had become obsolete.
-Even more jarring was the fact that I hadn’t even noticed that it had happened.
-About a decade ago, my car’s GPS took over as my primary navigation tool.
-And that, too, became obsolete when better tools became available on my phone.
+An actual, physical, carefully folded map of the United States.
+I probably last laid eyes on it around the time I was searching for an old Van Halen cassette tape in the glove compartment of a car that had the requisite technology to play it.
+Given that I had spent most of my adult life using a folding map as my primary means of navigation on road trips, it was actually a bit jarring to realize how quickly this method had become obsolete.
+Even more jarring was that I hadn’t even noticed it happened.
+About a decade ago, my car GPS just took over as my primary navigation tool.
+Then that, too, became obsolete when better tools became available on my phone.

-Agile at scale isn’t just for developers, it’s about business agility
+Agile isn’t just for developers, it’s also about business agility

-After being introduced for a very specific use case (i.e. the military), GPS and cell phones have become ubiquitous technology over the past decade.
+After GPS and cell phones were introduced for a very specific use case (i.e. the military), they became ubiquitous.
 I believe the same thing is happening with agile methodologies.
-While it started as a set of practices for developers, it’s quickly becoming a mainstream set of principles throughout organizations among any team that is tasked with delivering the best possible outcomes given their limited time and resources.
+While it started as a set of practices for developers, it’s poised to become a mainstream set of principles throughout organizations among any team that is tasked with delivering the best-possible outcomes given their limited time and resources.

-At its core, scaled agile is an umbrella of practices and principles that allows organizations to reduce cycle times, increase organizational alignment, and provide tangible value more quickly and efficiently than traditional project management approaches.
-Functional teams (often cutting across organizational silos) plan, budget, execute and measure value in 10 week program increments broken down into two week sprints.
+At its core, scaled agile is a set of practices and principles that allows organizations to reduce cycle times, increase organizational alignment, and provide tangible value more quickly and efficiently than traditional project management approaches.
+Functional teams (often cutting across organizational silos) plan and execute in 10-week program increments broken down into 2-week sprints, and value is measured on what features are completed in that time box.
 This rapid pace forces organizations to adopt new strategies and frameworks for success.
-Complex and cumbersome Gantt charts are replaced by Kanban boards & backlogs.
-Lengthy project requirements documents are replaced with EPICS, Features & Stories prioritized using WSJF (weighted shortest job first) and ARTs (agile release trains) that help to execute increments that deliver the biggest bang for the buck, yet insure a steady stream of delivery.
+Complex and cumbersome Gantt charts are replaced by Kanban boards and backlogs.
+Lengthy project requirements documents are replaced with EPICS, Features and Stories prioritized using WSJF (weighted shortest job first) and ARTs (agile release trains) that help to execute increments that deliver the most valuable features for the least amount of effort, yet insure a steady stream of delivery.

-The multiplier effect: Lean x Agile x Dev/Ops
+The multiplier effect: Lean x Agile x DevOps (LADx)

 On its own, agile at scale is a powerful tool for transformation.
-At CGI our experience has shown us that when integrated into a broader view of modern methodologies – including lean, agile at scale and DevOps (LADx) – the effect is not additive, but rather multiplicative.
+At CGI, our experience has shown that when integrated into a broader view of modern methodologies—including lean, agile at scale and DevOps (LADx)—the effect is not just additive, but multiplicative.
 Among other things, this approach:

-- Eliminates waste – In this approach nothing gets created (or budgeted) until value is defined.
-This eliminates waste, and allows organizations to relentlessly pivot towards value creation.
-The overall strategic destination may not change, but teams are constantly course-correcting the way to get there providing the greatest value from your available resources.
+- Eliminates waste – Nothing gets created (or budgeted) until value is defined.
+This eliminates waste, and allows organizations to pivot relentlessly towards value creation.
+The overall strategic destination may not change, but teams are constantly course-correcting along the way to derive the greatest value from available resources.

-- Emphasizes thinking together – This approach also facilitates better organizational alignment.
+- Emphasizes alignment – LADx facilitates better organizational alignment.
 IT is thinking about delivering on a set of requirements, management is thinking long term about output, and those two roads often diverge.
-An agile approach – because development is happening quickly, and because metrics are built in – necessitates that these groups work together on defining and delivering outcomes with tangible value.
+An agile approach—because development is happening quickly, and because metrics are built in—necessitates that these groups work together on defining and delivering outcomes with tangible value.

 Stuck in the middle: the biggest roadblock for agile transformation

 They’re also far enough along that there is real organizational impact if failure does occur.
 On the other hand, they’re not so far along that their attention has shifted from processes and frameworks to strategy and results.
-But if you’re in senior management, champion the change agents.
-If you’re not – become one.
-Or you may just find yourself on the side of the road with a well-worn old map in your hands trying to thumb a ride.
+But, if you’re in senior management, you should champion the change agents.
+If you’re not, you should become one.
+Or, you may just find yourself on the side of the road with a well-worn old map in your hands trying to thumb a ride.
 True, it may be scary, but there are ways to embrace organizational change management to help you on that journey.
 And, you’ve got partners like CGI ready to ride shotgun to navigate the road in front of you.

-Learn more about the role that agile and similar methodologies play in helping organizations in their transformation journey in our new viewpoint Getting Unstuck.
+Learn more about the role that agile and similar methodologies play in the transformation journey in our new viewpoint Getting Unstuck.